lowRISC/opentitan/doc/rm/register_tool/index.md

 ```

 Note that the definition bits for the base instance need not be contiguous.
-In this case the tool will match the patten for the other instances.
+In this case the tool will match the pattern for the other instances.
 For example the data bits and mask bits could be in the lower and upper parts of a register:

 ```hjson